hyperonecom/h1-cli/docs/project.md

 ## h1 project transfer

-Transfer project to other organisation
+Transfer Project to other organisation

 ### Syntax